 Selecting the Right Attorney for You

 Ready, take aim, fire!
-How to hit the bullseye and choose the right attorney.
+How to hit the bullzeye and choose the right attorney.
 When you are facing the reality that your marriage is over, and have accepted that it is time to take action, then you should interview at least three attorneys to make sure that you have found the right one for you.

 When choosing an attorney, you will want to consider whether you wish to litigate, collaborate, mediate, or something in between.
 The level of expertise required is often driven by the complexities involved in the facts of your case.